control8r/midimonster-homepage/site/getStarted.rst

 		#######

 		If you're an adept Linux user, the MIDIMonster's philosophy of storing configuration in plain text files will immediately seem familiar to you.
-If you're note, it's still easy to get started: just create a new empty text file and start editing it using your favourite text editor, such as `vim`, `emacs` or `kwrite`!
+If you're not, it's very easy to get started: just create a new empty text file and start editing it using your favourite text editor, such as `vim`, `kwrite` or `gedit`!

 		You can also take a look at the provided examples, and extend and modify those to fit your particular setup.
 		We recommend using the `.cfg` suffix for MIDIMonster configuration files, but it's up to your personal preference.

-		To run a specific configuration, run `midimonster <path/to/configfile.cfg>` in a console to run your configuration!
+		To run the MIDIMonster and load a specific configuration, start `midimonster <path/to/configfile.cfg>` in a console.
+The output will give you feedback on what the MIDIMonster is doing and how it sees your configuration.

 	.. container:: tab-content